milosz275/milosz275/README.md

 ![views](https://visitor-badge.laobi.icu/badge?page_id=mldxo.visitor-badge)

 Hello, nice to see you here!
 I'm Miłosz Maculewicz, dedicated Computer Science student with a strong foundation in structural and object oriented programming.
-Passionate about Debian-based systems and continuously exploring advancements in this area.
+Passionate about creating software from the ground up.
+Excited about Debian-based systems and continuously exploring advancements in this area.

 ### Technologies